keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 A *group* is an element with various attributes defined in (#database-groups), containing zero or more *entries*.
-A group can also contain zero or more sub groups, which can again contain entries.
+A group can also contain zero or more sub groups, which can again contain groups and entries.

 An *entry* is a set of user credentials with key-value attributes defined in (#database-entries).